Optimizing Data-driven Causal Discovery Using Knowledge-guided Search

-To the best of our knowledge, there is no comprehensive study focussing on the application and impact of leveraging the existing causal knowledge in a Greedy score-based causal discovery approach.
-Therefore, in this work, we present a \textbf{K}nowledge-guided \textbf{G}reedy Equivalence \textbf{S}earch (KGS), which leverages knowledge constraints in GES in a systematic way and study how these additional constraints help to guide the search process.
-We consider three types of causal-edge constraints: (i) Directed edges ($\rightarrow$), (ii) Forbidden edges ($\not\to$), and (iii) Undecided edges (--).
-These types of prior information about the causal relationships are often available.
-Here, \textit{directed} edge and \textit{forbidden} edge refers to the \textit{existence} or \textit{absence} of a causal relationship respectively, and \textit{undecided} edge refers to the presence of a causal relationship whose \textit{direction is unknown}.
 We evaluate the performance of KGS with the three types of edges as well as a combination of all the edges on three synthetic and three benchmark real datasets.
-We also compare the performances of KGS with GES and present a comparative analysis of how variation in structural prior influences the search process in terms of both graph discovery and computational efficiency.
+We also compare KGS with baseline algorithms including PC (\cite{PC}, GES (\cite{chickering2002optimal}) and Direct-LiNGAM (\cite{directlingam}) and also, present a comparative analysis of how different types of structural priors influence the search process in terms of both graph discovery and computational accuracy.
 We further study how varying the amount of leveraged knowledge affects the performance of the graph discovery.
-To summarize, we aim to answer the following questions in this study: 1) How do knowledge constraints affect the learned graph’s accuracy in greedy equivalence search?, 2) Which type of knowledge constraint is the most effective?, 3) How does varying the amount of knowledge influence the performance?, and 4) Do knowledge constraints helps to achieve an early convergence to the optimal causal graph and improves computational efficiency?
+Lastly, we perform another analysis for the efficient extraction of causal priors from academic literature by mining relevant research papers using the GPT-4 model.
+We observe that GPT-4 can be used carefully to efficiently extract causal statements from relevant literature.
+This information can be leveraged at different stages of the causal discovery process.
+To summarize, we aim to answer the following questions in this study: 1) How do knowledge constraints affect the learned graph’s accuracy?, 2) Which type of knowledge constraint is the most effective?, 3) How does varying the amount of knowledge influence the performance?, and 4) Can we extract some causal priors from (healthcare) literature by leveraging LLMs and utilize those for causal discovery?